rahil627/my-programming-stuff/langs/to-programming-languages.md

 ruby /w sorbet (type checker)

-# compare languages by reading them
+# compare languages' sytnax by reading them
+but do note: it's the language's capabilites that matter, not it's snytactical beauty

 https://learnxinyminutes.com/